kalyancheerla/kalyancheerla.github.io/src/data/blog/voxpilot-client-side-genai.md

 tags:
   - project
 ---

-**VoxPilot is a privacy-first, voice-augmented AI assistant that lets you browse the web hands-free with natural, flexible commands — no rigid scripts, no data sent to servers.
-Designed for accessibility, productivity, and security, it runs entirely on-device, combining speech-to-text, natural language understanding, and action execution for a seamless browsing experience.**

-### Things we wanted to achieve!
+## TL;DR
+VoxPilot is a privacy-first, on-device Chrome extension that lets you browse the web hands-free using natural voice or text prompts.
+It enables seamless navigation, content summarization, and Q&A without sending data to the cloud.
+Designed for accessibility and productivity, VoxPilot interprets flexible commands in real time using Gemini Nano and browser APIs.
+Form filling is coming soon!

+## Table of Contents
+## Introduction
+VoxPilot is a privacy-first Chrome extension that lets users navigate, summarize, and interact with web content hands-free using natural voice or text prompts.

+### Key Goals
-* Assistive AI navigation
+* Assistive AI **Navigation**
-* Assistive AI Summarization with Q/A prompting
+* Assistive AI **Summarization with Q&A Prompting**
-* Assistive AI Form filling
+* Assistive AI **Form Filling**

 ## Team
 * [Bhavani Rachakatla](https://www.linkedin.com/in/bhavani-rachakatla), [Kalyan Cheerla](https://www.linkedin.com/in/kalyancheerla)